-The amount of revenue recognized for the years ended December 31, 2023 and 2022, that was included in the contract liability balance at the beginning of the period was \$323 and \$10,314, respectively.
+The amount of revenue recognized for the years ended December 31, 2024 and 2023, that was included in the contract liabilities balances at the beginning of the period was \$6,917 and \$323, respectively.

 The changes of contract liabilities are arising from the difference of time point, which the Group transfers the ownership of goods and which customers do the payment.